QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 where $\mathbb{I}_\mathcal{A}$ represents the identity map on $\mathcal{L}(\mathcal{A})$---note the notational distinction from $\bbone_{\mathcal{A}}$, which denotes identity operator on the $\mathcal{A}$ space.

 The state $\rho_\theta$ is measured by a generalized measurement $\Pi=\{\Pi_i\}$ resulting in the probability of outcome $i$ equal to $p_\theta(i) := \Tr\left(\rho_\theta \Pi_i\right)$.
-The parameter $\theta$ is then estimated using an estimator $\tilde\theta(i)$ and the goal is to find the protocol giving results as close as possible to the true value of $\theta$.
-In case of the simplest single-channel estimation strategy, as depicted in Fig.~\ref{fig:intro}(A), the optimization of the protocol is equivalent to the optimization of the input state $\rho_0$ and the measurement $\{\Pi_i\}$.
-However, more complex protocols may additionally involve optimization over control operations $\t{C}_i$, as in e.g. scenarios (C) and (D) in Fig.~\ref{fig:intro}.
+The parameter $\theta$ is then estimated using an estimator $\tilde\theta(i)$ and the goal is to find the protocol producing results as close as possible to the true value of $\theta$.
+In case of the simplest single-channel estimation strategy, as depicted in Fig.~\ref{fig:intro}(A), the optimization of the protocol is equivalent to optimizing the input state $\rho_0$ and the measurement $\{\Pi_i\}$.
+However, more complex protocols may additionally involve optimization over control operations $\t{C}_i$, as in scenarios (C) and (D) in Fig.~\ref{fig:intro}.

 In general, the exact form of the optimal protocol depends on the actual estimation framework chosen, be it frequentist or Bayesian \cite{Hayashi2011, Meyer2023, DemkowiczDobrzanski2020}, as well as the choice of the cost function/figure of merit to be minimized/maximized.
-In this work, we adopt the frequentist approach, and focus on optimization of the \acs{QFI} as the figure of merit to be maximized.
+In this work, we adopt the frequentist approach, and focus on optimizing the \acs{QFI} as the figure of merit to be maximized.